 Q: What kind of glue to you use?

-A: A removable liquid glue that can be rubbed off.
+A: A removable liquid glue.
 It’s actually intended for use in photo albums.